Ophrys bertolonii Moretti

 Bloom Time: From March to June

 Ophrys bertolonii is an amazing orchid that grows up to 18 inches (45 cm) tall and carries 3 to 8 large flowers on each inflorescence.
 The dark, almost black, velvety lip with its shiny speculum makes the flower so attractive.
 The sepals and petals are a lovely shade of pale pink, sometimes tinged or marked with green.
-It is in bloom at any time between March and June.
+The plant is in bloom at any time between March and June.

 USDA hardiness zones 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Generally, orchids can be grouped into three temperature categories: cool, warm, and intermediate.
-Buy a high-low thermometer to measure the temperature range in your orchid location.
+First, buy a high-low thermometer to measure the temperature range in your orchid location.
 After that, choosing a suitable orchid is simple.
 As with light, some orchids easily adapt to more than one temperature range.